NATO calls Russia its 'most significant and direct threat'

 “We’re stepping up.
 We’re proving that NATO is more needed now than it ever has been,” said Biden.
 He announced a hefty boost in America’s military presence in Europe, including a permanent U.S. base in Poland, two more Navy destroyers based in Rota, Spain, and two more F35 squadrons to the U.K.

 Still, strains among NATO allies have also emerged as the cost of energy and other essential goods has skyrocketed, partly because of the the war and tough Western sanctions on Russia.
-There also are tensions over how the war will end and what, if any, concessions Ukraine should make to stop the fighting.
+There also are tensions over how the war will end and what, if any, concessions Ukraine should make.

-Money could also be a sensitive issue — just nine of NATO’s 30 members currently meet the organization’s target of spending 2% of gross domestic product on defense.
+Money remains a sensitive issue — just nine of NATO’s 30 members currently meet the organization’s target of spending 2% of gross domestic product on defense.

 British Prime Minister Boris Johnson, whose country does hit the target, urged NATO allies “to dig deep to restore deterrence and ensure defense in the decade ahead.”

-The war has already triggered a big increase in NATO’s forces in eastern Europe, and allies are expected to agree at the summit to boost the strength of the alliance’s rapid reaction force nearly eightfold, from 40,000 to 300,000 troops, by next year.
-The troops will be based in their home nations but dedicated to specific countries on NATO’s eastern flank, where the alliance plans to build up stocks of equipment and ammunition.

-Stoltenberg said it was part of the “the biggest overhaul of our collective defense since the end of the Cold War.”

-The leaders are also set to publish NATO’s new Strategic Concept, its once-a-decade set of priorities and goals.
+At the summit, the leaders published NATO’s new Strategic Concept, its once-a-decade set of priorities and goals.

+The last such document, in 2010, called Russia a “strategic partner.”
+At the time, the idea of Russia waging a land war on NATO’s borders would have sounded far-fetched.

+Now, NATO accused Russia of using “coercion, subversion, aggression and annexation” to extend its reach.

+While it did not call China an adversary, NATO said Beijing’s “stated ambitions and coercive policies challenge our interests, security and values.”

+“China does not share our values, and like Russia it seeks to undermine the international rules-based order,” Stoltenberg said — though the alliance said it remained “open to constructive engagement” with Beijing.

-For the first time, the leaders of Japan, Australia, South Korea and New Zealand are attending the summit as guests, a reflection of the growing importance of Asia and the Pacific region.
+For the first time, the leaders of Japan, Australia, South Korea and New Zealand attended the summit as guests, a reflection of the growing importance of Asia and the Pacific region.

-Stoltenberg said China was not NATO’s adversary, but posed “challenges to our values, to our interest and to our security.”

-Biden was due to hold a rare meeting with Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol on the sidelines of the summit, focused on North Korea’s nuclear program.
+NATO also stressed the need to address political instability in Africa’s Sahel region and the Middle East — aggravated by “climate change, fragile institutions, health emergencies and food insecurity” — that is driving large numbers of migrants toward Europe.
+Host Spain and other European countries pushed for this new focus.

-The summit opened with one problem solved, after Turkey agreed Tuesday to lift its opposition to Sweden and Finland joining NATO.
-In response to the invasion, the two Nordic nations abandoned their long-held nonaligned status and applied to join NATO as protection against an increasingly aggressive and unpredictable Russia — which shares a long border with Finland.
+The summit, which ends Thursday, opened with one problem solved, after Turkey agreed Tuesday to lift its opposition to Sweden and Finland joining NATO.

 NATO operates by consensus, and Turkish President Recep Tayyip Erdogan threatened to block the Nordic pair, insisting they change their stance on Kurdish rebel groups that Turkey considers terrorists.

-After urgent top-level talks with leaders of the three countries, Stoltenberg said the impasse had been cleared.
+After talks with leaders of the three countries, Stoltenberg said the impasse had been cleared.

-Turkey hailed Tuesday’s agreement as a triumph, saying the Nordic nations had agreed to crack down on groups that Ankara deems national security threats, including the Kurdistan Workers’ Party, which is also considered a terrorist group by the U.S. and the EU, and its Syrian extension.
-It said they also agreed “not to impose embargo restrictions in the field of defense industry” on Turkey and to take “concrete steps on the extradition of terrorist criminals.”

-Stoltenberg said leaders of the 30-nation alliance will issue a formal invitation Wednesday to the two countries.
-The decision has to be ratified by all individual nations, but he said he was “absolutely confident” Finland and Sweden would become members.
+The two countries’ accession has to be ratified by all nations, but Stoltenberg said he was “absolutely confident” Finland and Sweden would become members quickly.

-Stoltenberg said he expected the process to be finished “rather quickly,” but did not set a time on it.
+Finnish Foreign Minister Pekka Haavisto said his country was eager to get out of the “gray zone” of having applied for membership but not yet fully covered by NATO’s collective defense guarantee.

+“Our aim is that that period should be as short as possible,” he said.

 Associated Press writer Zeke Miller in Madrid contributed.